mattborghi/monaco-editor-julia-language-server/README.md

 mkdir server/cache
 ```

+3. Change the `.env` file with your directories for

+    - `PROJECT_PATH`: path where the project toml is.
+    - `SERVER_FILE`: location of server.jl file.
+    - `SOURCE_PATH`: path of your Project.toml.
+    - `DEPOT_PATH`: I suggest to leave it empty.
+    - `STORE_PATH`: where the indexed packages will be stored.

-3. Run the following on the terminal
+4. Run the following on the terminal

 ```bash
 git clone https://github.com/mattborghi/monaco-editor-julia-language-server